b0bh00d/Hg-Suite/README.md

 > &nbsp;&nbsp;&nbsp;&nbsp;sockets

 ##### [staging]
 The `commit` comand detects and works with staged files.
-Staging is discussed later in this section.
+Staging is discussed a later section all its own.

 #### push
 The `push` command is a pretty thin wrapper around the `hg push` command.